CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche — semantic workflow composition into DAGs with checkpoint injection.
-The specific command triggers and unique domain (workflow DAG composition) make it very unlikely to conflict with other skills.
+Highly distinctive — the concept of a semantic workflow composer that parses natural language into DAGs of skill/CLI/agent nodes is a very specific niche.
+The explicit command triggers and unique domain (workflow DAG composition) make conflicts with other skills unlikely.

 3 / 3